composablesys/collabs/main/docs/custom_types.md

 # Custom Collaborative Data Types

-A unique feature of Compoventuals is that you can extend the library with your own collaborative data types.
+A core feature of Compoventuals is that you can extend the library with your own collaborative data types.
 This includes both creating [data models](TODO) as compositions of existing types, as well as implementing completely new types from scratch (e.g., an algorithm from a [CRDT](https://crdt.tech/) paper).
 Thus you are not stuck with only the types/operations/semantics that we provide.

 See [template-custom-type](TODO) for a template that you can use to get started.
 The template comes with a simple custom type `CPair` as an example (in `src/custom_type.ts`).